 Mitch also attends a bush playgroup after finding playgroups, mostly attended by mothers, quite daunting.

-“I really enjoy that.
+“I really enjoy that [bush playgroup].
 Just a different attitude and mindset.
 The kids are encouraged to go off and play.
 It is a little bit more alternative.
 People are a little bit more open minded.
-I don’t get asked that question, ‘Oh do you just look after him for one day?’ it’s more… accepting.”
+I don’t get asked that question, ‘Oh do you just look after him for one day?’
+It’s more… accepting.”

 Time at home has allowed the dads to practice new skills.